dpalfery/parley/Parley/Utilities/README_ERROR_HANDLING.md

 # Error Handling and User Feedback

-This document describes the error handling and user feedback infrastructure implemented for the Meeting Recorder app.
+This document describes the error handling and user feedback infrastructure implemented for the Parley app.

 ## Error Handling Infrastructure